What Does a Medical Coding Specialist Do?

 A medical coding specialist is part of the the medical records billing department of a healthcare organization, such as a hospital or a clinic, classifying diagnoses and procedures to facilitate billing and reimbursement from Medicare or health insurance companies.
 Medical coding specialists must hold an associate's degree and certification in order to work.
 Schools offering Insurance Billing & Coding Specialist degrees can also be found in these popular choices.

 A medical coding specialist works in the medical records billing department of a healthcare organization, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
+Some professionals in this field choose to specialize in a certain type of medical coding, such as cancer treatment.
 The primary responsibility of a medical coding specialist is to assign a code to each type of treatment and diagnosis.
 The coding system tracks each patient's diagnosis and treatment and assigns them to a specific diagnosis-related group (DRG).
 Medicare and health insurance programs use the coding to reimburse hospitals.
 Typically, medical coding specialists work in a normal office environment and have 40-hour workweeks.
 In some hospitals with 24-hour health information departments, some coding specialists may also be required to work at night and on the weekends.

 |Key Skills||Analysis, attention to detail, interpersonal skills, ability to use appropriate computer systems and software, discretion with confidential material|

-Medical coding specialists must hold an associate's degree and receive certification.
+Medical coding specialists must hold a postsecondary certificate or an associate's degree and receive certification.
 Many employers prefer candidates who are certified by the Registered Health Information Technicians (RHIT) organization.
 Community colleges in the U.S. offer two-year programs in medical coding.
 Generally, a program dedicated to medical coding will include coursework in:

 - Health data standards